When Gary Moorcroft arrived at Yulong Reserve in 2011, nobody would have been able to predict what he would achieve for Bundoora.

 The then 34-year-old was preparing to pull on the boots for his third local football club after 98 games and a premiership at AFL level.

-Now, nine seasons later, Moorcroft has decided to hang up the boots – bring to an end one of the most entertaining playing careers in the Northern Football Netball League.
+Now, nine seasons later, Moorcroft has decided to hang up the boots – bringing to an end one of the most entertaining playing careers in the Northern Football Netball League.